zlu883/noodel-js/README.md

 ## Browser support

-- To be confirmed.
-- Expected to work on IE >= 10 and all major modern browsers.
+Expected to work on IE >= 10 and all major modern browsers.

 ## Contribution